-If you spent the day at the Universal parks then plan on having dinner and buying your souvenirs at Universal City Walk.
+If you spent the day at the Universal Orlando Resort then plan on having dinner and buying your souvenirs at Universal City Walk.

 It’s located right outside the gates of both parks.
-In fact, you have to walk through City Walk to get to the entrances of the parks!
+In fact, you have to walk through City Walk to get to the entrances of the theme park!